Entry requirements, credits & qualifications

 - Diploma enrolment form cymraeg

 It is possible to use our courses to progress on to an undergraduate programme.
 They provide recent evidence of your ability to study at degree level, whether or not you have studied a A levels in the past.
 If you wish any modules to be credited towards your degree they will have to match modules within the degree programme.
 This is possible in some cases.
 If you are thinking about going on to study an undergraduate or postgraduate degree it is a good idea to speak to one of our co-ordinating lecturers.
 If you are clear about the course you want to study it is often very useful to speak to the admissions tutor for that course to get an idea of the most appropriate preparation for the course before you start.
 Depending on your educational and other experience you may be required to do more or less preparatory work.
-Many students will find that a Foundation Certificate is the best route.
+Many students will find that a Certificate of Continuing Education is the best route.

 Annual Award Ceremony

 Each year Continuing & Professional Education holds its own Award Ceremony where students can receive their award in the company of fellow students, friends and family.